-Stormwater that comes into contact with the CCR is collected prior to off-site discharge through a permitted outfall.
-Stormwater run-off collection systems are sized to accommodate the volume of water from a 24-hour, 25-year storm event through a series of channels, culverts, and the Pond.
+Stormwater that encounters the CCR is collected prior to off-site discharge through a permitted outfall.
+Stormwater run-off collection systems are sized to accommodate the volume of water from a 25-year, 24-hour storm event through a series of channels, culverts, and the Pond.